Search and Rescue

 a.

-How does the buddy system help in staying found and safe?
+Explain how a trip plan and the buddy system help Scouts with staying found and getting found.

 b.